Childbirth and Maternity Insurance in Hong Kong

 Terms & Conditions

-Most insurance companies will decline your application if you are already pregnant.
+Most insurance companies will exclude your maternity cost if you are already pregnant when you apply.
 To prevent losing too much money, most insurers will also require a waiting period where you have to pay at least 10 months’ worth of premiums before they would start providing coverage.

-If you’re planning to have children and would like to learn more about how maternity insurance can control costs and bring some peace of mind, contact us to speak with one of our advisors.
+If you’re planning to have children and would like to learn more about how maternity insurance in Hong Kong can control costs and bring some peace of mind, contact us to speak with one of our advisors.
 We can help you craft the right plan for your specific needs.